 - filtered water - plain filtered tap water works best for this recipe because it has already been filtered of impurities that could affect the flavor of the finished syrup.
 Using filtered water is especially important if you are using the room temperature method of making simple syrup.

-Step 1: Pour 1 cup of water into a 1.5-quart saucepan, and place it over medium heat.
+Step 1: Pour water into a 1.5-quart saucepan, and place it over medium heat.

-Step 4: Once the sugar is completely dissolved, remove the pan from heat and allow it to cool slightly.
+3: Once the sugar is completely dissolved, remove the pan from heat and allow it to cool slightly.
+Add the lemon juice if you're using it.

-Step 5: Transfer the mix to a heat-safe container, like a glass measuring cup, to make it easier to pour into your storage container.
-If you are confident in your pouring skills, you can skip this step!
+4: Transfer the mix to a heat-safe container, like a glass measuring cup, to make it easier to pour into ice cube trays.

 Hint: If you want to make and store your syrup in the same container, simply combine equal parts water and sugar in a glass jar, bottle, or plastic container that can hold at least 16 ounces.
 Shake the mixture intermittently over 15-30 minutes until the sugar is dissolved, then store as instructed above.